radian-software/selectrum/README.md

   something else and then just sticking new things onto it every time a bug appears

-In addition, Selectrum does not support multiple selection or alternate actions, unlike Ivy.
-This is because supporting either of these features means you need to throw out the existing `completing-read` API, which is an absolutely massive time-sink and source of bugs that adds very little to the user experience.
-Selectrum works with *every* Emacs command with approximately no special cases, specifically because it focuses on doing the common case as well as possible.
+In addition, Selectrum does not support features which break the `completing-read` API because and works with *every* Emacs command with approximately no special cases, specifically because it focuses on doing the common case as well as possible.

 As a final note, when you're using `selectrum-prescient.el`, there's an easy way to simulate Ivy's alternate actions.
 Suppose you've typed